-Floors including sub-floors Repair category 1 Notes Floorboards are loose/uneven in places and slope off level in places which may be indicative of past settlement.
+Floors including sub-floors

+Repair category 1

+Notes No significant defects apparent.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.